Pulover/PuloversMacroCreator/Documentation/Main.md

 * *Window*: Name of the window which will be affected by the command.
 * *Comment*: Optional comment line to display in front of the command when the script is exported to AHK.

 **Quick Select**: This feature allows you to select similar rows based on any column from *Details* to *Comment*.
-Select any row (if more then one row is selected the first one will be used) and click on a column header to select similar rows based on that column.
+Select any row (if more then one row is selected the first one will be used) and click on a column header to select similar rows based on the cell's text from that column.

 **Show Colors && Help Marks for Loops and Statements**: Click on the *Index* Column Header to turn this option On/Off.
 When activated rows inside Loops and text of rows inside Statements will be shown in colors, also braces and wildcards will be placed in front of command's index as representation to help visualize which rows are nested.
 Braces represent Loops and Wildcards represent If Statements, so for example *N* \*{\*{ is equivalent to:
 > If